 Harry nodded, feeling a sense of impending doom.
 The professor's dark eyes continued to bore into his green ones, and it was not for the first time that Harry wondered if the older wizard could read minds.

-"Next term," Snape continued, in more his usual classroom tone, "I will expect you to do much better at paying attention in class, and following the directions precisely!"
+"Next term," Snape announced in his usual classroom tone, "I will expect you to do much better at paying attention in class and following the directions precisely!"
 He took a breath and, for the first time, averted his eyes.
 "Perhaps, if I can detect a significant improvement... or, shall we say, at least an effort, on your part, to improve...
-I daresay, my attitude towards you -- and your fellow Gryffindors -- may... perhaps... become more... lenient."
+I daresay, my attitude towards you – and your fellow Gryffindors – may... perhaps... become more... lenient."

-He returned his gaze on Harry, as though in challenge, but found to his surprise that Harry looked significantly relieved.
+He returned his gaze on Harry, as though in challenge, but found to his surprise that Harry merely looked relieved.

 He substituted that word for "frightened" at the last moment, not wanting to sound weak, but was surprised when Snape did not scowl at him immediately.

 "I see..."
 Snape replied, his voice betraying no emotion.
 "But what if it becomes necessary to... 'do your best,' as you say, when you are... extremely nervous?" he countered.
 "What about, say, in the presence of the Dark Lord?"